 - a project title and brief abstract (254 characters or less, and please note that this title and abstract may be used in an online list to publicize active faculty research projects at Williams College);

-- if any, a list of outside agencies that have already pledged support and the amount of salary or research funding provided.
+- proof of application for external research funding, including information about any outside agencies or employers that have already pledged support and the amount of salary or research funding provided.

 Deadline: Assistant professor leave grant applications should be submitted online by March 15th but no later than May 1st of the year in which the leave will commence.